 Rumour has it that there is some vegan straight edge music in some of Armands playlists.

-A common theme does seem to appear as, similar to Dev and Armand, Barry also listens to music while he trades.
+Much like Armand, Ian also listens to music while he trades.
 But the types of music here are interesting:

 This will involve trial and error.